-Professor Bernardo is passionate about teaching, and is an old-school professor who favors chalk + chalkboard + eraser in an active-learning format.
-He teaches two University of Minnesota courses and a noncredit short course:
+Professor Rex is passionate about teaching, and is an old-school professor who favors chalk + chalkboard + eraser in an active-learning format.
+(The above photos are from the 2000s, when Rex still had dark hair.)
+He teaches three courses at the University of Minnesota:

 - Breeding for Quantitative Traits in Plants (Agro 8202, 3 credits) Graduate students learn how quantitative genetics principles are helpful in designing and implementing a breeding program.